AlaaAbbas22/Transformer-Decoder-from-scratch/README.md

 Fine-tuning a Transformer Decoder Model for Text Classification

-al Aspects
+Technical Aspects

 The model utilizes a Transformer architecture, specifically a decoder-only model similar to GPT, for next-word prediction.
 This architecture is based on the "Attention is All You Need" paper.

 Key components include:

 * ![image](https://github.com/user-attachments/assets/34ad8885-a661-4fd1-ad4c-29da1169da0a)